Home

 Malagasy vs Tibetan Difficulty

 The Malagasy vs Tibetan difficulty level basically depends on the number of Malagasy Alphabets and Tibetan Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Malagasy and Tibetan are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Malagasy and Tibetan, which language is harder to learn?
-Time required to learn Malagasy is Not Available while to learn Tibetan time required is 24 weeks.
+Time required to learn Malagasy is 30 weeks while to learn Tibetan time required is 24 weeks.

 Most Difficult Languages